Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 1. Aspect ratio threshold: Determines the reasonable range for the length-to-width ratio of flexible packages.
 It is recommanded to use the default value.
 2. Fill Ratio: Determines the threshold of how well the detected target fills the detection frame.
 Recommended value is 0.7.
 Bag/box with a fill ratio lower than this threshold will be filtered out to avoid invalid or interfering targets.
 3. Standard Dimensions (L x W mm): Sets the standard length and width benchmarks for the target material.
 4. Length/Width Range (mm): Defines the valid length and width intervals for bag/box.
 Targets falling outside these ranges are automatically filtered.
+For the bag/box length, Leave approx. 25% margin at the limit, based on actual bag/box length.
+For the bag/box width, Leave approx. 20% margin at the limit, based on actual bag/box width.
 5. Layer Height (mm): This parameter is used to filter bag/box by layer height and distinguish items across different stacking levels.
-For example, if the Layer Height is set to 200 mm, it means that when soft-bags are stacked, the height of a single bag (e.g., 200 mm) determines the height of each layer.
 Since the robot picks only one bag from the top of the stack at a time, bags in the second layer and all layers below will be filtered out from further computation.
+We recommend setting the layer height to 0.6 times the actual bag/box height.
 6. Arrangement: Defines the priority order for the algorithm to detect bag/box.
 It defaults to "Near to far," meaning the system prioritizes detecting the nearest bag/box first.
 This setting is crucial in industrial environments where bag/box may not be stacked neatly, and items on the same layer might partially overlap.
 This function prevents the system from attempting to pick up a top layer bag/box that has another item partly on top of it, which could cause displacement or instability during retrieval.
 For example in Figure 9, you can see the arrangement order as the green number.
+Keep this setting as default.
 7. Enable merge: Merges the same package that was incorrectly split into multiple parts due to wrinkles on the stacked packages.
 Default: Disabled.
 Enable this only when a single package is mistakenly split into two.
 8. Enable PCA Pose Calculation: Ensures stable positioning when there are voids (missing data) in the point cloud.
 Default: Keep the default settings.
 9. Enable Transition Points: Moves the robotic arm to a transition point directly above the package before grasping.
 Enable based on your specific requirements.